 - Specified contract items

 - Designated specialty items

 - Pay terms

 - Percentage of volume commitments

 To truly achieve the lowest cost of goods, you need to fully understand the details of every one of these factors.
 And then, you need to continuously monitor and optimize every factor simultaneously every month.
 If you aren’t already doing that, then you aren’t taking full advantage of your contract arrangement and could be paying substantially more for your inventory than you should be.

 Make these contract factors work for you, not against you

 When you go it alone, it’s nearly impossible to keep track of all the ways your contract is doing you a disservice.
 But ProfitGuard works to get independent pharmacies the most profitable contract terms and leverages them to get the most out of your contract.
 The expert negotiators and consultants know every in-and-out of wholesaler contracts, so they can ensure you’re getting the best terms at every level of your contract — not just brand price.

 And you’ll get even more advantages after the contract is signed, including a highly sophisticated (but incredibly simple to use) purchasing tool to maximize your rebates and profitability—by making sure your contract works for you instead of against you.
-In fact, the ProfitGuard program could save the average pharmacy $17,509 a month.
+In fact, the ProfitGuard program could save the average pharmacy more than $15,000 a month.